 Ernst Holm, Magne Vethal Kanneworff, Lucas RønneJeppesen, Nicoline Louise Thomsen, Magnus Frederiksen, and Youssef Walid Abdel Rahman were one of the teams who won the 2023 UArctic Entrepreneurship Fund for their work creating an Arctic maritime drone platform to solve arctic environmental problems such as waste management.

 AAVEQ Robotics was awarded with $5000 for their UArctic Entrepreneurship Fund seed grant.
-The team’s plan is to develop unmanned surface vehicles designed to tackle waste accumulation in remote Arctic communities, revolutionizing waste management in Greenland.
+The team’s plan is to develop unmanned surface vehicles designed to tackle waste accumulation in remote Arctic communities, revolutionizing waste management.

 “It is our hope that continued investment in Arctic entrepreneurship and industry will empower northern communities with the social tools needed to tackle and thrive in an ever-changing climate,” commented Michael Carey, Managing Partner, COO of Canard Group, LLC, and supporter of the fund.